How Is Pitching Different From Chipping In Golf?

-In golf, chip shots and pitch shots are two of the most important shots.
+In golf, chip shots and pitch shots are two of the most important shots, especially around the green.
 These shots use two different techniques to get a similar job done.
-There are many factors that may go into choosing between the two techniques.
-These include the skill level of the golfer, potential obstacles, and the conditions of the grass the ball will be travelling across.
+There are many factors that go into choosing between the two techniques.
+These include the skill level of the golfer, potential obstacles, and the conditions of the grass the ball will be traveling across.

 Pitch shots use a higher trajectory and try to remove movement when the ball lands.
 The best pitch shots “stick” when they land on the green.
 This means the ball barely rolls in one direction or the other.
 Pitch shots may be used if a player is extremely accurate or if there is an obstacle that needs to be avoided.
 Players will attempt to loft the ball up and create backspin.
 The backspin will cause the ball to move minimally when it lands.